Kate Greunke, Founder

 "And this is the woman who now runs an online company??
 Should we trust her?"

-...would it help if I told you that I, to this day, don't have real internet?
+...would it help if I told you that I didn't even have real internet for the first 3 years of being in business?
 Oops, I guess that makes it worse. ;)

-My husband and I live near Madison, WI, now--just far enough into "the sticks" for DSL internet to be out of reach.
-I run my robust little company via satellite internet and the occasional hotspot (since the internet disappears on cloudy days).
+My husband and I live near Madison, WI, now--just far enough into "the sticks" for DSL internet to be out of reach until just recently (hurray for 21st century technology!).

 I love living in the middle of nowhere, and I love running my company from anywhere.